KwangIO/kwang/README.md

 ## Why?
 JVM framework like Vert.X/Ktor/Spring + GraalVM makes more sense
 Agree.

+## Can you change the name, it looks weird
+I am not in the mood of choosing bike shed's name.
+Moreover, it is not that weird you racist people!
+[Kwang in Korean](https://www.wikiwand.com/en/Kwang)

 ## Known issue
 For current Kotlin/Native version (`1.3.0-rc-190`), it will not compile due to linker issue (please clone Kotlin/Native from github or wait for the next release)